Roh1121/DUSK/README.md

 2. Open `index.html` in your preferred browser.
 3. Enjoy the interface!

 No additional setup required — it's a static website.

-## 📹 Demo Video

-If you'd like to preview the experience, check out the [screen recording](images/Sample) included in the repo.

 ## 📌 Future Enhancements